AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 "I have worked with Adrien on several occasions, during our pair programming sessions he has proven to be very good at debugging, championing the process of tightening the loop and getting visibility."

+Clare Pinder - Student at Makers - After the training process review

+"Adrien set out a clear plan for program - to follow the 'criteria tests' as feature tests.
+Where the code was behaving unexpectedly,  he read the error message quickly to locate where the issue remained and he studied the code carefully and sought visibility by printing some choice lines to the console.
+He remained calm and only fixed the error when he knew the problem - he didn't 'shoot around in the dark'."

 ---

 ### I can model anything

-Model something is about taking something abstract and transforming in something more tangible.
+Model something is about taking something abstract and transforming in something tangible.

 In our situations as software developers, we can model different things, often we are transforming specification and user stories into a few squares and arrows, that develops our understanding of the big picture and help us to define each part and how they fits together.

-We can also model how technology work together, we can create user stories from our intentions, we can create a model of what the user interaction would be, a model of how we organised the files of an app or just model to explain the logic behind a method.
+We can also model how technologies work together, we can create user stories from our intentions, we can create a model of what the user interaction would be, a model of how we organised the files of an app or just model to explain the logic behind a method, such as a list of conditional statements.

 Here, I am defining user stories from our collective intention during the final project:

 [Link to the What Zen readme with User Stories](https://github.com/what-zen/what-zen-app)

-Then once this is created, we discussed the technology we are going to use, and one model helped to understand how pieces fit together, this model was found online.
+Then once this is created, we discussed the technology we are going to use, and one model helped to understand how pieces fit together, this model was found online [here](https://www.mongodb.com/blog/post/the-modern-application-stack-part-1-introducing-the-mean-stack).

 ![Mern-stack-model](readme_images/MERN-stack-model.png)